-- Remove the dough from fridge and scoop the dough onto the baking sheets using a small dough scoop.
+- Remove the dough from fridge.
+Place cookie dough scoops on the baking sheet.
 Make sure to leave even amounts of room between each cookie so they can expand during baking.

 - Bake in multiple batches for 10-12 minutes, or until the edges of the cookies are golden-brown.
-Remove the sheet and let cool for 5 minutes, then transfer to a cooling rack to finish cooling.
+Remove the baking sheet from the oven and let cool for 5 minutes, then transfer to a cooling rack to finish cooling.